As a travel enthusiast, I've always been drawn to the freedom and flexibility of a good old-fashioned road trip.

 Lake Kissimmee State Park is open between 7 AM and sundown seven days a week, but the “Cow Camp” is only open select days in the winter.

 Parking prices are now set at $5 per vehicle.

 Need more info?
 Check out this link to the Lake Kissimmee State Park’s official website.

 13. Alafia River State Park (1 hour and 50 minutes)

 Interestingly, Florida’s Alafia River State Park is well known for its extreme elevations, making it perfect for all hardcore cyclists in the region.

 Just remember these trails are a bit steeper than those in other Florida parks, which makes them ideal for intermediate to advanced hikers.

-To get here, you will have to travel about 80 miles southwest of Orlando.
-The Alafia River State Park’s website could easily be reached on this handy link.
+To get here, you must travel about 80 miles southwest of Orlando.
+The Alafia River State Park’s website can easily be reached on this handy link.

 14. St. Augustine (2 hours)

 To make the most of your day trip, consider driving straight to the St. Augustine Lighthouse because this popular destination usually opens at 9 AM.